 U.S. trade panel judge says HTC violates Nokia patents

-WASHINGTON, Sept 23 (Reuters) - HTC Corporation infringed on two Nokia Corp patents in making its mobile telephones and tablets, a judge said in a preliminary ruling for the U.S. International Trade Commission.
+WASHINGTON (Reuters) - HTC Corporation infringed on two Nokia Corp patents in making its mobile telephones and tablets, a judge said in a preliminary ruling issued on Monday for the U.S. International Trade Commission.

-The full ITC is scheduled to make a final decision on the matter on Jan.
-23, 2014.
-Nokia filed the complaint last year.
+The full ITC is scheduled to make a final decision on the matter on January 23, 2014.
+Finland's Nokia filed the complaint last year.